 You will need the

 remotes R package installed to use the following instructions.

-To install NIMBLE’s release candidate with AD support, do:
+To install NIMBLE’s testing version (release candidate) with AD support, do:

-To install the testing version of nimbleHMC, do:
+To install the testing version of nimbleHMC (which will only work after the previous step), do:

 remotes::install_github("nimble-dev/nimbleHMC", subdir = "nimbleHMC")